Dean Torrence On The New Jan & Dean Release ‘Filet Of Soul,’ Working With The Beach Boys, ‘Surf City,’ & More

 Omnivore Recordings has put out a lot of interesting re-issues, but how do they find out that Filet of Soul existed?
 Had you pitched it to them?

 Dean Torrence: No, I don’t pitch anything anymore.
 Anytime I pitch something nobody listens, it usually takes them 10 years and then they listen.
 I don’t need to pitch, this won’t really changed my bottom line or anything.
-Normally, it is just our fanbase keeps track of all this stuff because maybe they don’t have anything that is to do. (laughs) And I say that lovingly… I think one of our super-fans was aware of… He was pretty much the one that chased it.
+Normally, it is just our fanbase keeps track of all this stuff because maybe they don’t have anything to do. (laughs) And I say that lovingly… I think one of our super-fans was aware of… He was pretty much the one that chased it.

 Interesting, I asked because some artists want to monetize off of anything possible, then other people just don’t even think about something after they have done it.
 Have you at all thought about or heard about those recordings in decades?
 Or did it just totally escape your mind?